markyjordan/markyjordan/README.md

 ## Currently
 - Pretending CI/CD is its own reward.
-- Redifining MVP every other commit.
+- Redefining MVP every other commit.
 - Lying to myself that I'll stop once the website ships.

 ## Principles